openmindculture/wp_block_theme_child/README.md

 - custom scripts
 - custom blocks, block variations, or template parts

+#### theme.json customization

+Copy the existing theme.json to your downstream child theme repository, delete what you don't need and add or modify remaining values as you need.

+See the detailed instructions and information about fonts, colors etc. in the section below.

 ## Further Reading, Alternatives, and Known Issues

 ### References